-2.2.2 Project Level
+3.4.1 Project Level

 At project level the grant rate shall be calculated as a percentage of the total eligible expenditure of the project, as proposed in the concept note and determined in the PA.
-The PP shall receive reimbursements/pre-financing from the PO according to this rate.
+It is recommended that pre-financing and payments from the PO to the PPs are made according to the same rate.